 6. Timing Then we talked about timing.
 I said that the seller was like a “passenger” until 5:00pm on the critical date.
-After that time, the seller can gains the right to terminate if the buyer hasn’t confirmed Building and Pest before 5:00pm on the critical date.
-We said that her rights don’t change so she could still terminate for serious issues after that date (if negotiations were continuing for example).
+After that time, the seller gains the right to terminate (if the buyer hasn’t confirmed Building and Pest before 5:00pm on the critical date).
+We said that her rights don’t change so she could still terminate for serious building and pest issues after that date (if negotiations were continuing for example).

 7. Georgina understood that we are lawyers and not builders.
 We helped by giving her an idea of what is normal and usual in building and pest reports and negotiations.
 We asked if she still really wanted the property whether or not the seller agreed to rectify defects or make a less adjustment at settlement.
 She said that they weren’t ‘dealbreakers’.

 8. Quotes We recommended that she obtain quotes for the plumbing items and avoid arbitrary round numbers eg $2,000.00 in the price reduction request.